nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/HRQuestions.md

     1. Are you hiring for some specific roles or is it for the pool.
     2. What technologies that are being used in the project.
     3. How does a typical day looks like ? what are the timings ?

+####Where do you see in 5 years
+Interviewer wants to know :
+1. Are you ambitious
+2. Long-term goals

+Common Mistakes:
+1. In your place
+2. As the CEO of this company
+3. Somewhere else

+How to answer:
+1. Long term career
+2. Showcase your enthusiasm

+    1. I am interested in programming and so would like to improve my skills and be an architect.
+       I would love to be able conceive and desing big, scalable systems.